eatthinkdu/eatthinkdu.github.io/_posts/2015-05-18-around-the-world.md

 <p>I followed the typical Asian American dream and the life path was set out.
 All throughout high school, I didn't take risks, I didn't go out, I brought my calculus book to homecoming.
 When I got to MIT, I got lucky and fell in love with computer science.
 I majored in the most lucrative field of this decade from possibly the best engineering school in the world, and had a job offer from one of the largest, well-known tech companies to ever exist.</p>

+<h3>So I said no to the predictable path.</h3>

+<p>Well, it was more like "No thanks, maybe later, and definitely somewhere else."
+After a lot of consideration, I am beyond excited to start as a full time engineer at Codecademy in NYC.
+Not right away, but at the end of this year.</p>

-<h3>But life is <i>short</i>.</h3>
+<h3>Because life is <i>short</i>.</h3>
 <p>I have always wanted to take time off and see the world.
 One of my favorite things to do is in one place for months and melding into a community.
 I got a taste of it the past 4 years through MIT, getting the opportunity to intern in Spain for 3 months and teach in Israel and Italy, both for 1 month periods.
 I knew that if I didn't do it now, there might not be another time in my life when I have this much freedom, independence, and time.</p>

-<h3>So I said no.</h3>

-<p>For a whole slew of reasons that could be an entirely different blog post.
-But to be honest, it was probably the hardest no I've ever said in my life.
-I do have plans to start my career though, just at a later time.
-I am beyond excited to start as a full time engineer at Codecademy in NYC when I get back in November, and continue pursuing my passion for edtech in the city that never sleeps.</p>

 <h3>There is something about travel that is so invigorating to the soul that it is hard to put into words.</h3>